HMS-Core/hms-ads-demo-harmonyos/JavaScript/AdsOpenHarmonyDemo/README.md

 HMS Core (APK) 6.1.0 or later has been installed on Huawei HaromnyOS phones.

 ## Sample Code
-The  harmony-ads-js-demo program integrates the HaromnyOS  Ads JavaScript API and provides the pages for displaying banner, native, rewarded, interstitial ads respectively.
+The  harmony-ads-js-demo program integrates the Petal Ads HaromnyOS JavaScript API and provides the pages for displaying banner, native, rewarded, interstitial ads respectively.
 The following JS FA pages in the demo are used for loading and displaying ads :

 1). banner.hml